Want the perfect workout program?Take Quiz

 The target muscles of hip abductor exercises are a small group in the outer thighs and around the glutes.
 They include the following:

-By extension, hip abduction exercises may also target the Gluteus maximus.
+By extension, hip abduction exercises, which are often great outer thigh exercises, may also target the Gluteus Maximus.
 Below, we will dig into what these muscles do for your body.

 What Does The Gluteus Medius Do?